 [Shwedagon Pagoda (Paya), Yangon – Myanmar]

 Visitors to Europe would be familiar with the phenomenon of being cathedralled out.
 This is when you visit lots of cathedrals in a short space of time, to the point that you tire of even the grandest of cathedrals.
 The same happens with the temples of Asia.
 To be templed out.
 Having spent much time in Thailand I have experienced a dose of wat fatigue myself.
+I didn’t see any Buddhist quotes that prepare you for this experience.
 In the mysterious land of Myanmar there is a temple that will awaken anyone from the deepest of temple fatigue.
-Introducing the Shwedagon Pagoda in Yangon, Myanmar.
+Introducing the Shwedagon Pagoda in Yangon.

 The first hint for me that this is not your every day temple was while looking out the window flying into Yangon.
 There was a brown haze firmly stuck over the city, yet the golden stupa shone brilliantly in the morning light.